 What to do if a bird flies into your house?

-One of the most effective ways of countering this kind of bad luck is to go out your way to show kindness to birds.
-For example, you can hang some bird feed in your back garden or set up a bird house.
-This should help restore some sense of balance and equilibrate the ill omens.
+One of the most effective ways of countering this kind of bad luck is to go out of your way to show kindness to birds.
+For example, you can hang some bird feed in your back garden, set up a birdhouse, or even build a swallow birdhouse.

 What if a bird is tapping at your window?

 For obvious reasons, this is not very well received.
 There may be a more innocent explanation.
-Often birds are simply surprised by the sight of their own reflection and pecking at the window is how they try and show dominance to this new bird (their reflection).
+Often birds are simply surprised by the sight of their reflection, and pecking at the window is how they try to show dominance to this new bird (their reflection).
 However, this will do little to calm the nerves of more superstitious people.

-What if a bird flies into your window?
+What if a bird flies into or hits your window?

-A bird flying into your house does not have to have a dark, sinister meaning.
-It could be the beginning of a glorious new phase in your life.
+A bird in house meaning does not have to have a dark, sinister meaning.
+It could be a sign from the spiritual world about the beginning of a glorious new phase in your life.
 It is especially auspicious if the bird manages to get up after the accident, reassert itself, and fly away safely.

 A bird trying to get in your house meaning